Tag Archives: marketing automation

 Big Data is important to achieving a customer-centric culture, according to the study:

-• 40% of marketers and 51% of IT executives said it’s critical for improved decision making.
+• 40% of marketers and 51% of IT executives said its critical for improved decision making.

 • 36% of marketers and 23% of IT execs said data drives the ability to personalize customer experiences.